-NPs not only must obtain advanced clinical training, but they must also complete advanced education.
+Not only must NPs obtain advanced clinical training, but they must also complete advanced education.
 Start your NP journey today by learning how to become an NP, choosing your population focus, selecting your NP program and finding other resources to support your education.

 Are you interested in advancing your nursing career?
 Are you ready for the responsibility of diagnosing and treating illnesses, prescribing medications and interpreting laboratory results?
 If so, you should consider a career as an NP, a type of advanced practice registered nurse (APRN).
 Use the survey below to determine what type of NP career aligns with your goals and passion.